 The RoadShower stands out again in this metric with its impressive high pressure, intensified through a narrow, concentrated nozzle for cleaning the dirtiest gear.
 Its metal, black tank quickly and easily heats up the water within, while an external temperature indicator lets you know if/when that water is too cold, too hot, or just right.
 The Helio is another very functional unit.
 Its foot pump is easy to use, providing variable pressures of up to a gallon a minute.
 Laying long and low along the ground, this black plastic tube efficiently collects solar energy to give you a hot shower after just a few hours in the sun — faster than most other models.

-The Ivation is also impressively functional, offering up 1.2 gallons per minute.
-This is only hampered by the size of the water-holding container you pair with it, which also will determine the length of your shower.
-Using a 5-gallon bucket, we found we had plenty of water for a full shower.
-The WaterPort Weekender is another great option, akin to having a coiled garden hose coming off the roof of your car.
-Just like the RoadShower, it pressurizes when filled from a hose and can be repressurized using a hand pump or air compressor.
+The Ivation is also quite functional, offering up 1.2 gallons per minute.
+This is only hampered by the size of the water-holding container you pair it with, which will also determine the length of your shower.
+Using a 5-gallon bucket in our tests, we had plenty of water for a full shower.
+Another great option we tested is the WaterPort Weekender, which is similar to having a coiled garden hose coming off the roof of your car.
+Like the RoadShower, it pressurizes when filled from a hose and can be repressurized using a hand pump or air compressor.

 The Camplux Pro shower is also extremely functional.
 Its pressure depends partly on the pressure of water coming into the unit from your outdoor hose but can also be controlled by a knob on the unit's body.
 As it's heating the water passing through the unit, rather than a tank of stored water, you can adjust the temperature of the water coming out with near-instant results, just like your bathroom shower.